Aabhiraj412/Mangodesk/README.md

 ## Environment Configuration

-The application automatically adapts to development vs production environments:
+The application uses separate development servers:

+-   **Backend**: Runs on port 5000 (API only)
--   **Development**: Frontend runs on separate port with API proxying
+-   **Frontend**: Runs on port 5173 with API proxy to backend

--   **Production**: Frontend served as static files from backend on single port
+## Deployment

+Deploy the Frontend and Backend separately to your preferred platforms (Vercel, Netlify, Heroku, etc.).

 ## Contributing